Canon 5D Mark III vs M100

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the M100 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the M100 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark III and M100 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon M100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Canon M100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.